Fourier multipliers in $\mathrm{SL}_n(\mathbf{R})$: Twisted multipliers

 \end{lemma}

 In the case of twisted Fourier multipliers, Calder\'on-Zygmund conditions can be streamlined using Lemma \ref{KernelHM} and noncommutative techniques.
-Let us now present these conditions for arbitrary column-twisted multipliers Our analysis requires Hardy and BMO spaces over $\RR$.
-Let $\Q$ be the set of balls in $\R^d$ and let $f_Q$ be the $Q$-average of a matrix-valued function $f$.
+Let us now present these conditions for arbitrary column-twisted multipliers Our analysis requires Hardy and BMO spaces over $\RR$ in the sense of \cite{Mei} that we briefly describe.

+Let $\Q$ be the set of balls in $\R^d$ and for $Q \in \Q$ let $f_Q$ be the $Q$-average of a matrix-valued function $f$.
 We also use the standard notation of $\lambda Q$ for the ball concentric with $Q$ and radius multiplied by $\lambda$.
 The Hardy and BMO column-norms of $f$ are defined in \cite{Mei} as

 Here $(P_t)_{t > 0}$ denotes the Poisson semigroup